-Reconciliations of non-GAAP adjusted measures are presented below under "Non-GAAP Adjusted Results."
-Fiscal 2017 and 2016 contains 52 weeks and 53 weeks, respectively, and the first three months of fiscal 2017 and 2016 contained 13 weeks and 14 weeks, respectively.
+Fiscal 2017 and 2016 contains 52 weeks and 53 weeks, respectively, and the first nine months of fiscal 2017 and 2016 contained 39 weeks and 40 weeks, respectively.

 Mobility, and the increasing technological functionality of mobile devices, continues to be a strong driver of semiconductor industry spending.
-During the first three months of fiscal 2017, memory manufacturers invested in technology upgrades and new capacity, both of which were driven in part by the transition from planar NAND to 3D NAND.
+During the first nine months of fiscal 2017, memory manufacturers invested in technology upgrades and new capacity, both of which were driven by the transition from planar NAND to 3D NAND, and an overall increase in demand for memory for high performance storage in data-centers and increasing smartphone content.
 Foundry customers also invested in technology upgrades and new capacity to meet demand for advanced mobile chips.
-For the fiscal year, Applied anticipates healthy spending levels in all semiconductor categories.
-Mobility investments, including increasing investments in new technology, represents a significant driver of display equipment spending, which has resulted in manufacturing capacity expansion for mobile applications, notably OLED displays.
-Applied expects these investments to continue for the remainder of fiscal 2017, accompanied by demand for new equipment for making larger LCD TVs.
+Applied anticipates healthy spending levels in all semiconductor categories to continue, as memory manufacturers scale 3D NAND, and foundry customers invest in leading edge and trailing geometries.
+Display equipment spending reflects continued investment in new technology and manufacturing capacity expansion for mobile applications, such as OLED displays, as well as demand for new equipment for making larger LCD TVs.